lynnfaraday/aresmush.com/tutorials/config/idle.md

 ### roster_welcome_msg

-You can configure the contents of a mail message sent to a new player when they are taken off the roster.
-You might use this to tell them the wiki password or any special instructions for getting started.
+This message is mailed to a new player when they are taken off the roster.
+You might use this to tell them any special instructions for getting started.

 ## restrict_roster